RedFox86/Tinkers-Tool-Leveling/README.md

 \- Config can be accessed by creating a datapack for your world to override the tags of the mod.

+\- There is also a server config in the config folder for your instance.

 "Fabric pls!!"

 \- While I do appreciate fabric, as there is not an __official__ Tinker's Construct port for fabric, I will not create a fabric version.